kollurupawankumar/microservices-eureka-server/Readme.md

-This is a Eureka server application : the entire logic is present in the application.yml file.
+This is a Eureka server application : the entire logic is present in the application.application file.

  There are two modes here :
  1. Standalone